 - Buy used.
 There are lots of local buy/sell/trade groups on Facebook, and it is possible to get some excellent deals.
 At Bumbini we often have used retired diapers from our diaper rentals - just contact us as they go quickly and we don't have time to post them.

-- At Bumbini we cloth diapers to meet every budget.
+- At Bumbini we have a range of cloth diapers to meet every budget.

 - We offer cheap shipping options and free delivery, as well as free pick up, so that you then pick up one or two diapers each paycheque.
 In a few months, you will have a full stash.